Gaining a cat's trust - Housesitting

 Gaining a cat's trust

 Pet owners sometimes fear that their companion(s) may not feel at ease with a sitter.
 If this was the case it could render the whole sitting arrangement a bit pointless.
 Yes, the cat is in familiar surroundings.
 Food and water are being provided, litter boxes cleaned.
 But what if s/he keeps hiding under the bed, too frightened to connect with a stranger, unable to enjoy cuddles and playtime?
-What if s/he experiences similar anxiety levels at home as s/he would in a cattery?

 If your cat is shy around strangers it is most helpful to choose a sitter who understands cat behaviour.
 Ideally this would be someone who finds the right balance between respecting your cat's need for self-protection and encouraging her/him to come out of his/her shell.
 It can also be useful to share as much information as possible about what stresses your cat and what makes him/her happy.
 One example: A host of mine told me that her cat was timid around strangers and tended to hide under the bed but loved to be brushed.
 So instead of cowering next to the bed and sweet-talking her all I needed to do was to tap gently on a brush and she would emerge from under the bed for the pleasure of being groomed.